 - Now is a good time to let you baby “practice” self soothing.
 If he wakes early from a nap try giving him a few minutes to see if he will return to sleep.

 - Your baby is now old enough to be on a daytime sleep schedule.
-Most babies this age should be taking 3 naps a day at approximately 9am, 12pm, and 3pm.
+Most babies this age should be taking 3 naps a day at about 8:30/9am, 12:30pm, and 3pm.

 - Short naps should be pushed to 1 hour.
 To do this, try leaving your baby in his crib for a full hour even if he is awake.
 (This is called the “hour rule.”)
 This is a perfect opportunity for a baby to learn and practice self-soothing skills, and there is always a chance he will go back to sleep.

-- Bedtime should be about 2-2.5 hours after the end of your baby’s last nap.
+- Bedtime will naturally shift a bit earlier as your baby’s circadian rhythms develop and should be about 2-2.5 hours after the end of your baby’s last nap.
+Your baby may need 1-2 feedings at night

 - Try your best to put your baby down sleepy but awake to promote self soothing skills.